devinus/poolboy/README.md

 - `overflow_worker_count`: The count of active overflow workers
 - `waiting_request_count`: The backlog of requests waiting to checkout a worker
+- `total_workers_started`: The total number of workers started since the pool started, good for measuring worker churn

 ## Authors